Course Outline

 • Techniques for regression estimation

-• Evaluating statistical assumptions
+• Evaluating statistical assumptions in government data

-• Addressing spurious regression
+• Identifying spurious regression in public sector datasets

-• Exploring various regression models
+• Exploring various regression models for government use

 • Interpreting regression coefficients